jordanofoster/ntu-obsidian-notes/ISYS20311 - Information Security/Lecture 13 - Incident Prevention.md

 - Host a lunchtime quiz on the policies, with prizes

-- Put up big posters to remind people of policies, in order to keep pro
+- Put up big posters to remind people of policies, in order to keep the profile of the policies high

+## Check that staff follow the policies

+With the spot checks:
+- Do staff have confidential information on their desk?
+- Has their screen been left unlocked? etc.

+Self-phishing:
+- Some companies send their own staff phishing emails, then analyse how many give away requested confidential information
+- There are free self-phishing tools, and free managed campaigns (usually by a vendor of a commercial tool)